asafonov/tgirc/README.md

 );
 ```

-By default tgirc can't be accessed only from `127.0.0.1` ip address on port `9099`.
+By default tgirc can be accessed only from `127.0.0.1` ip address on port `9099`.
 To change the default behaviour you need to define environment variables to override default settings.
 So if you want to make tgirc accessable from everywhere on port `8000` with `admin` nick and `password` password you do the following:

 ```bash
 export TGIRC_HOST=0.0.0.0